 Oh, and always remember to safely eject your drive before unplugging its cable.
-Failure to do this could lead to the drive crashing or suffering some issues.
+Failure to do this could lead to the driver crashing or suffering some issues.

 If you are unable to locate or access the data on your Western Digital (WD) external hard drive, it can be devastating, particularly when the lost data contains precious images and invaluable backups.

 The tips and shortcuts below will give you the necessary info and tidbits you need to format WD elements for mac.
 The loss of data from your WD hard drive can be caused by numerous things: Accidental deletion, disk formatting, computer corruption or damage, etc.

 But all that doesn't mean you can't get your data back.
 There are some great solutions you can utilize to recover deleted, corrupted, or lost files and you'll learn of them before the end of this post.